-This is significantly better than the old school quarter and tape mod that many Grado users installed on their headphones.
-The result is some dampening, which focuses the bass into the bowl of the G-cush and resulting in a more pronounced, deeper bass response.
+This is significantly better than the old-school quarter and tape mod that many Grado users installed on their headphones.
+The result is some dampening, which focuses the bass into the bowl of the G-cush and results in a more pronounced, deeper bass response.
 The treble is dimmed ever so slightly and the lacking physicality of the Grado house sound is enhanced to a thicker heft.

 The experience is not for clinical enthusiasts, it is for those who want a thicker sound overall.
-In my opinion, switching back and forth between the mod and stock version is the wisest course of action.
-The reason: it makes the White headphone a chameleon, able to adapt and sound good no matter what you are using it for.
+In my opinion, switching back and forth between the mod and stock versions is the wisest course of action.
+The reason: it makes the White headphone a chameleon, able to adapt and sound good no matter what you are using them for.

-Bassy tracks, reference classical, jazz, fusion, house electronica, dubstep.
+Bassy tracks, reference classical, jazz, fusion, house electronica, and dubstep.
 It doesn’t matter.
-The matchability with this Sunflower mod makes the White headphone, as it did with the PS500, one of the best sounding headphones I’ve had the pleasure of listening to in a long time.
+The matchability with this Sunflower mod makes the White headphone, as it did with the PS500, one of the best-sounding headphones I’ve had the pleasure of listening to in a long time.

 Grado has been trying new things lately and I applaud them for it.
 The White model ended up sounding extremely neutral and clinical in the stock earpad setup.
 The soundstage is huge.
 The comfort is excellent the headphone pairs very well with portable sources, due to being only 32ohm and easily driven.
 It does not require a powerful amplifier at all.